uit-no/research-software.uit.no/content/blog/2023-help-with-automation-and-efficiency.md

-In this project we have worked on five issues which are very typical for many R and Python projects and which we consider "the bread and butter" of our research software engineering support work.
+In this project we have worked on five issues which are very typical for many R and Python projects and which we consider "the bread and butter" of our research software engineering support work:
 - Too much manual work is needed to process each out of many analyses
 - Code repetition
 - Memory bottleneck